Updated October 11, 2023

-Macroeconomics vs Microeconomics – Economics is omnipresent and form an integral part of our lives.
-Economics influences the prices of the goods and services we buy, as well as the income we earn at our jobs.
-The economic condition of the country whether may it be inflation or unemployment directly affects our finances, growth, and many other areas that permit us to be self-sufficient in our lives.
+Economics is omnipresent and forms an integral part of our lives.
+Economics influences the prices of the goods and services we buy and the income we earn at our jobs.
+The country’s economic condition, whether inflation or unemployment, directly affects our finances, growth, and many other areas that permit us to be self-sufficient.
 We all use and have money.
-Suppose you have 200 dollars with you, the choice of using that money to pay off your bill or spend it on an outing is all an economic decision.
-This article on Macroeconomics vs Microeconomics attempts to analyze and understand these issues and its effects on investors.
+Suppose you have 200 dollars; paying off your bill or spending it on an outing is all an economic decision.
+This article on Macroeconomics vs Microeconomics attempts to analyze and understand these issues and their effects on investors.

-Well before we go on to see the two most important branches of economics viz. microeconomics and macroeconomics and their relationship, lets first understand this interesting term economics.
-Economics is derived from a Greek word ‘Oikonomikos’.
-If we break the word up, ‘Oikos’, means ‘Home’, and Nomos’, means ‘Management’.
-Considering the entire society as a family it has unlimited wants which are ever increasing and sources that are available to satisfy them are limited.
-Hence economics is the study of how the available resources are managed and organized to deal with the needs and wants of the society.
+Before we see the two most important branches of economics, viz. microeconomics and macroeconomics, and their relationship, let’s first understand this attractive term economics.
+Economics is derived from the Greek word ‘Oikonomikos.‘ If we break the word up, ‘Oikos’ means ‘Home,’ and Nomos’ means ‘Management.’
+The entire society as a family has unlimited wants, which are ever-increasing, and the sources available to satisfy them are limited.
+Hence, economics is the study of how the available resources are managed and organized to deal with the needs and wants of society.

 The article on Macroeconomics vs Microeconomics is structured as below –